AlexanderPuckhaber/cs3300t2p2-docs/markdown/future_work.md

 - HTTPS for the web server
   - This would have taken more time to implement, as we would have to use something like Let's Encrypt to get a CA certificate.
 Additionally, we would need our own domain name.
   - Although, we could have achieved this if we had deployed through a hosting provider that supports SSL and subdomains.
 Instead, we just hosted it on a random AWS Lightsail server one of us had lying around.

+### Maintenance

+- Automated unit tests would be useful in catching regression errors.
+Especially with merge conflicts, it is very easy to make mistakes.
+Automated tests and/or Continuous Integration would help us catch those errors more quickly (preferrably before pull-requests are completed) to ensure that we don't mess up each others' features.